Thursday, February 20, 2025

 Unfortuantely, there are no benchmarks with League of Legends with this exact same CPU + GPU configuration.
 The benchmarks below are taken with several other games:

-95-100 fps on average on Combat at the highiest settings
+95-100 fps on average on Combat at the highest settings

 GPU: Intel Iris Xe Graphics G7 80EUs

-Laptops with a Core i5 have the fastest version of the Intel Xe graphics, there are two verisons.
-The weaker version is used on Core i3 laptops which have a lower number of “EUs” basically another name for shaders.
-Also do note that the Intel Iris Xe graphics here is much faster thus has better performance than all the other options found on Core i5 and Ryzen 5 CPUs.
+Laptops with a Core i5 have the fastest version of Intel Xe graphics.
+There are two versions—the weaker one is used in Core i3 laptops, which have a lower number of EUs (Execution Units, basically another name for shaders).

-It’s really only superseeded by the integrated GPU found on Core i7 and Ryzen 7 CPUs but those cost an eyeball anyways.
+It’s really only outperformed by the integrated GPUs in Core i7 and Ryzen 7 CPUs, but those cost a fortune anyway.

 RAM: Dual Channel + 16GB RAM

-Now that laptop is having a performance that’s very close to the MX550 and that’s not mostly due to the CPU but because he has MAXIMIZED CPU efficiency by installing RAM in dual-channel mode.
+That laptop is performing very close to the MX550, and it’s not just because of the CPU—it’s because the user has maximized CPU efficiency by installing RAM in dual-channel mode.

-This Lenovo Laptop has 8GB RAM installed and soldered so you cannot replace it but the good news is that you don’t have to as long as you add an additional 8GB RAM you can activate dual-channel mode and have 16GB RAM too to boost up performance even highier.
+This Lenovo laptop comes with 8GB of soldered RAM, meaning you can’t replace it.
+However, the good news is you don’t need to—as long as you add an additional 8GB stick, you can activate dual-channel mode and get 16GB RAM, boosting performance even further.

 Lenovo 14